rapid7/insightconnect-plugins/plugins/matplotlib/help.md

 # Version History

+* 1.0.3 - Set plugin status to obsolete.
+This plugin will no longer be supported.
 * 1.0.2 - Updated numpy package
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Initial plugin